prayush5/prayush5/README.md

 ## Hey there 👋

-I'm Prayush, aspiring software based in Nepal.
+I'm Prayush, aspiring software engineer based in Nepal.

 I mostly work on backend stuff - Java, Spring Boot, Docker, and a bit of frontend on Angular.